Stith Thompson: Research and influence

 While Thompson wrote, co-wrote, or translated numerous books and articles on folklore, he became arguably best known for his work on the classification of motifs in folk tales.
 His six-volume Motif-Index of Folk-Literature (1955–1958) is considered the international key to traditional material.

-In the 1920s, Thompson began collecting and archiving traditional ballads, tales, proverbs, aphorisms, riddles, etc. At around this time, the study of the parallels and worldwide distributions of folktales were being studied in new ways by European scholars (particularly Antti Aarne in Finland).
+In the 1920s, Thompson began collecting and archiving traditional ballads, tales, proverbs, aphorisms, riddles, and the like.
+At around this time, the study of the parallels and worldwide distributions of folktales were being studied in new ways by European scholars (particularly Antti Aarne in Finland).
 Thompson had developed an understanding of these new techniques through travel and research and published an expanded translation of Aarne's The Types of the Folktale in 1928, creating a catalogue of folktale types, that included tales from Europe and Asia.
 Thompson used this classification in his Tales of the North American Indians published in 1929.

 Building upon this, Thompson published his "landmark work" The Motif-Index of Folk-Literature in six volumes between 1932 and 1936.
 The Motif-Index organised thousands of motifs drawn from the folktale types he had catalogued in The Types of the Folktale.

 By introducing these techniques to American folklorists, Thompson has been described as having a "marked influence on the direction of American folklore scholarship in the 20th century".

 For nearly twenty years after his retirement, Thompson continued to work on his Motif-Index and The Types of the Folktale - he published revised editions of the volumes of the Motif-Index between 1955 and 1958.
 During this Thompson also collaborated on projects with other folklorists such as Jonah Balys' The Oral Tales of India and Warren Roberts' Types of Indic Folktales.
 He even produced an anthology at the age of 83, One Hundred Favorite Folktales.